ivanov-devops/wp-aws-ami/README.md

 or just run
 `make provision`

-7. MIT License

-Copyright (c) 2023 Dimitar

 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code following the terms of the license.
+Copyright (c) 2023 Dimitar